About the Investment Readiness Program

 Readiness support partners

-In addition to the above readiness support partners, the Foundation For Black Communities (FFBC) is leading a new initiative to direct further IRP funding to Black-led and Black-serving SPOs with support from Community Foundations of Canada.
+In addition to the above readiness support partners, the Foundation For Black Communities (FFBC) was leading a new initiative to direct further IRP funding to Black-led and Black-serving SPOs with support from Community Foundations of Canada.

 Related links